OCA/web/web_environment_ribbon/readme/CONFIGURE.rst

   colors or just set to "False" to use default values.
 * You can add the database name in the ribbon by adding "{db_name}" in the system parameter "ribbon.name".
+* It is possible to use the parameters ("ribbon.name", "ribbon.color", "ribbon.background.color") in the configuration file instead of changing the system parameters.
+This option will be useful in the case of a restoration of a production database on a pre-production environment, where we want to see a different ribbon that corresponds to the environment and not to the value stored in the database.